-Studies show that more than 21 million Americans report experiencing some form of vision loss.
-For the purposes of these studies, the term "vision loss" refers to individuals who reported that they have trouble seeing, even when wearing glasses or contact lenses, as well as those who reported they are blind or unable to see at all.
-The people who make up this very large demographic find it difficult or impossible to read traditional paper-based or modern electronic account statements and financial documents.
-There are techniques for preparing these documents in electronic formats, including portable document format (PDF), so people who are blind or have low vision can independently access and read them using computers and mobile devices.
-However, because proper techniques are often not followed, the information in the documents remains inaccessible to people with vision loss.
+Studies show that over 21 million Americans report experiencing some form of vision loss.
+For the purposes of this study, the term "vision loss" refers to individuals who reported that they have trouble seeing, even when wearing glasses or contact lenses, as well as to individuals who reported that they are blind or unable to see at all.^[1] The people who make up this very large demographic find it difficult or impossible to read traditional paper-based as well as modern electronic account statements and financial documents.
+There are techniques for preparing these documents in electronic formats, including portable document format (PDF), in a way that allows people who have low vision or who are blind to independently access and read them using computers and mobile devices.
+However, because proper techniques are often not followed, the information in the documents is inaccessible to people with vision loss.

-Inaccessible documents may lead to late bill payments or other missed deadlines while the blind or visually impaired customer waits for a friend or relative to have availability to read the information to him or her.
-Those same customers also may not want to divulge financial and personal information to others and will likely find it more dignified to take care of their personal business independently.
+Inaccessible documents may lead to late bill payments or other missed deadlines while the blind or visually impaired customer waits for a friend or relative to stop by to read the information to him or her.
+That same customer also may not want to divulge financial and personal information to others and will likely find it more dignified to take care of their personal business independently.